Join Here | Log In

 The conversion to the active form is where genetic variants are very important, so stick with me here and let’s dig into this in more detail…

-In the small intestines, vitamin B6 is absorbed mainly by transporter proteins (SLC19A2 or SLC19A3, which also transports thiamine).
+In the small intestines, vitamin B6 is absorbed mainly by transporter proteins (SLC19A2 or SLC19A3, which also transport thiamine).
 The transporters are dependent on the pH in the intestines.
 At higher levels of pyridoxine, the transporters are saturated and no longer transport pyridoxine.[ref]
+This naturally limits the amount of vitamin B6 you can absorb at one time.

 The liver then converts these inactive forms of B6 into the active form, P5P (pyridoxal 5′-phosphate).
 The P5P form is what is used in cellular reactions, and 70-90% of the vitamin B6 circulating in plasma is this active form.[ref]

-Here’s a visual to show you what is happening:
+Here’s an image to show you what is happening:

 Conversion of dietary vitamin B6 to active P5P.
 Adapted from:[ref][ref]